greenpeace/planet4-docs/docs/ci-cd/test-environments.md

 These steps above will create database dump from the NRO production with only the content tables.
 Specifically this includes: `wp_commentmeta, wp_comments, wp_postmeta, wp_posts, wp_termmeta, wp_terms, wp_term_relationships, wp_term_taxonomy`.
 Planet4 settings \(Settings &gt; Planet4\) are also imported automatically.

-If you the `data_from` field is already there and you just want to re-trigger a new sync you can do that by creating an empty commit:
+If the `data_from` field is already there and you just want to re-trigger a new sync you can do that by creating an empty commit:

 ```text
 git commit --allow-empty -m "[SYNC] Trigger rebuild"